ssghazaryan/greate_places/README.md

 # GreatPlaces

 A new Flutter project for taking photo with adding location and store to divice memory.
-Ios and android.

 ## Getting Started